costular/android-url-preview/README.md

 # android-url-preview
 A Android library to preview URL's.

 ![preview](https://raw.githubusercontent.com/costular/android-url-preview/master/preview.png "Preview")

+# Features
+- Get title, description and featured image of website
+- Get title, description and featured image of Facebook page
+- Get title, description and featured image of Twitter

+## Coming soon
+- Spotify
+- Google+
+- Youtube
+- Instagram
+- Reddit
+- Pinterest

 # Usage
 The next example shows how to use the library